 4. Purple Witch

-So pairing a hat or some make up with something purple that you already own (and probably something black) might be all the costume you need.
-Note that it seems that it does need to be purple.
-While you could get away with violet, lavender just wouldn’t have the same effect.
+So pairing a hat or some make up with something purple (and probably something black) might be all the costume you need.
+Note that the color does need to be purple or violet.
+In my opinion, lavender just won’t have the same effect.
+Check out this Purple Spellbound Witch – Makeup Tutorial at Cupful of Sprinkle.

 5. Playful or Whimsical Witch

 These witch costumes might include a bright colored tutu.
 You can find witches tutus in an array of colors such as gold and black, red and black, purple and black, green and black, purple and black — even multi-colored.
-These costumes might feature lots of jangling pieces and mixtures of styles (like Witchie-Poo from H.R.
-Puffnstuff.
-There’s that age thing again)
+These costumes might feature lots of jangling pieces and mixtures of styles (like Witchie-Poo in the 70’s from H.R.
+Puffnstuff. )

-A popular witch costume accessory are striped tights like the purple and black ones below.
-Those stripy tights I put in the whimsical style category.
+A popular witch costume accessory are striped tights like the whimsical purple and black ones below.

 Really, a playful witch costume is like a sexy witch costume — it can be based on any of the other styles, but done with a sense of fun (and striped purple leggings).